CookiePie1/AppAero/projects/Q3/one-roof-city/readme.md

 Rules:
 * You may have tunnels or other forms of connecting a few buildings but it should be as condensed as possible and one should be able to never leave the building if they so choose.
-* Fresh-air spaces are encouraged
+* Fresh-air spaces are encouraged.
+* Ensure that occupants may evacuate in an emergency.

 ## Brainstorming and Design Considerations
 * Required services/resources